 Historically the Company has made, and expects to continue to make, strategic investments through acquisition activity to the extent the investments strengthen Avnet's competitive position, further its business strategies and meet management's return on capital thresholds.
-The Company also expects to make capital expenditures, including expenditures over the next two fiscal years to implement a global ERP system.
+The Company also expects to make capital expenditures, including expenditures for ERP systems.
 Additionally, as the Company integrates PF and restructures to transform Avnet into an electronic components focused business, the Company expects to use cash for restructuring, integration and other expenses.

-In addition to continuing to make investments in acquisitions, as of December 30, 2017, the Company may repurchase up to an aggregate of \$459.6 million of shares of the Company's common stock through a \$1.95 billion share repurchase program approved by the Board of Directors.
+In addition to continuing to make investments in acquisitions, as of March 31, 2018, the Company may repurchase up to an aggregate of \$389.6 million of shares of the Company's common stock through a \$1.95 billion share repurchase program approved by the Board of Directors.
 The Company may repurchase stock from time to time at the discretion of management, subject to strategic considerations, market conditions and other factors.
 The Company may terminate or limit the share repurchase program at any time without prior notice.
 The timing and actual number of shares repurchased will depend on a variety of factors such as share price, corporate and regulatory requirements, and prevailing market conditions.
 Additionally, the Company currently expects to pay quarterly cash dividends on shares of its common stock, subject to approval of the Board of Directors.
-During the second quarter of fiscal 2018, the Board of Directors approved a dividend of \$0.18 per share, which resulted in \$21.6 million of dividend payments during the quarter.
+During the third quarter of fiscal 2018, the Board of Directors approved a dividend of \$0.19 per share, which resulted in \$22.6 million of dividend payments during the quarter.